harpalsahota/DataScience/README.md

 # DataScience

-This repo contains reference material focussing on the area of data science.
+This repo contains reference material for myself regarding all things Data Science!

+Have a look at my personal portfolio at: https://www.drdatascience.co.uk